 The Government’s Rs.
 10,683 crore (US$ 1.44 billion) PLI scheme is expected to be a major booster for the textile manufacturers.
 The scheme proposes to incentivise MMF (man-made fibre) apparel, MMF fabrics and 10 segments of technical textiles products.

-Textile manufacturing in India has shown varied performance in 2025.
-The Manufacturing of Textiles Index stood at 107.5 in June 2025, reflecting a modest 1.2% growth compared to June 2024.
+Textile manufacturing in India showed mixed performance in early 2026.
+The Manufacturing of Textiles Index stood at 109.5 in January 2026, reflecting a 3.7% decline compared to January 2025.

 According to ICRA, Indian apparel exporters are expected to see revenue grow by 9-11% in FY26.
 This will be driven by higher sales volumes and prices, supported by the "China Plus One" strategy and importers needing to restock inventory.

 The Samarth Scheme, extended for FY25 and FY26 with a Rs.
-495 crore (56.6 million) budget, aims to train 3 lakh people in textile skills.
+495 crore (56.6 million) budget aims to train 3 lakh people in textile skills.
 It is demand-driven, placement-focused, covers the entire textile value chain except spinning and weaving, and supports job creation and productivity enhancement.
-As of July 2025, over 4.57 lakh beneficiaries have been trained, with 3.55 lakh placed, including 88% women.

 The Indian government wants to establish 75 textile hubs, similar to Tiruppur, which will greatly increase employment opportunities while promoting the export of textile products and ensuring the use of sustainable technology.